PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 In Romans 7 the Apostle Paul speaks of a Christian trying to move forward in their own strength.
 He is in despair, saying "the good that I will to do, I do not do; but the evil I will not to do, that I practice."
 He longs to do what is good, but finds no power to do it—"for to will is present with me, but how to perform what is good I do not find."
 He ends by declaring, "O wretched man that I am!
 Who will deliver me from this body of death?"
 Brothers and sisters, we need to see that attempting to progress in the Christian life according to our flesh will only bring us into bondage.
 We need to stand on the finished work of the Lord Jesus Christ.
 When the Apostle Paul cried out "who will deliver me...!", we need to see the Lord Jesus standing in that place—the One who came to fully deliver us out of all bondage, and bring us into the "glorious liberty of the children of God".

 Let us enter into His rest.
-Let us cease for all of our own working!
+Let us cease from all of our own working!

 > "For he who has entered His rest has himself also ceased from his works as God did from His."\
 > — Hebrews 4:10